mongodb/specifications/source/unified-test-format/unified-test-format.md

 - Execute all operations for [initialData](#initialData) using an explicit session and read its cluster time after the last operation.

-This logic is only necessary for tests that might execute a sharded transaction (i.e.
+This logic is only necessary for tests that might execute a transaction against a sharded deployment transaction (i.e.
 [test.operations](#test_operations) includes `startTransaction` or `withTransaction` and the topology is sharded or load-balanced).
 To ease the implementation, test runners MAY apply this logic to *every* test.